Policy last updated

 - fully assess, plan for and mitigate risks, hazards and threats unique to their school site

-- review and approve (by principal) the EMP at least annually by 1 September of each year and after a significant incident
+- ensure the principal reviews and approves the EMP at least once per year (by 1 September) and after any significant incident

-- plan for the impact of incidents and emergencies on the school community and clearly communicate with them during an emergency, including any relocation or closure arrangements
+- plan for the impact of incidents and emergencies on students, staff and families, and how to communicate with the school community during an emergency, including any relocation or closure arrangements

 Details